-Canada, your secret is out…a true-blue Canadian let slip about the existance of Nanaimo Bars, and now I’m on a mission to make them
+Canada, your secret is out…a true-blue Canadian let slip about the existance of Nanaimo Bars, and now I know how good they are!

 Hey Canada, why have you been holding out on me?